Skip to main content

 If your PowerShell repository is hosted on a public Azure Artifacts, working with that repository is no different from regular operations with PowerShell Gallery, for example.
-However, many enterprises prefer to keep their code base along with build artifacts private for multiple reasons: legal, security, intellectual property, internal policies and others.
+However, many enterprises prefer to keep their code base and build artifacts private for multiple reasons: legal, security, intellectual property, internal policies, and others.
 In this case, you might choose to go with a private Artifacts feed, and here the challenge begins.

 Hosting private PowerShell repository on Azure Artifacts

-Microsoft, thanks to the community effort, already published a detailed guide on how to Use Azure Artifacts as a private PowerShell repository.
-Also, if you examine the cmdlets from the PowerShellGet module, you can notice that many of them accept a PSCredential object as a means for authentication.
+Thanks to the community effort, Microsoft has already published a detailed guide on using Azure Artifacts as a private PowerShell repository.
+Also, if you examine the cmdlets from the PowerShellGet module, you will notice that many of them accept a PSCredential object as a means of authentication.
 You can create a PSCredential object from your personal access token (PAT) and use that object as an input parameter for registering a private repository, look for modules in it and install them.

 Accessing private PowerShell repository from Azure Pipelines

-When working with a private PowerShell repository hosted on Azure Artifacts from the console, the documented approach with credentials works just fine.
+The documented approach with credentials works just fine when working with a private PowerShell repository hosted on Azure Artifacts from the console.
 Basically, the command logic is quite simple:

 However, if you try to run the same script in the pipeline context, you might encounter the following error: